spluque/scikit-diveMove/docs/source/demos/demo_allan.rst

 ==========================

 Allan deviation analysis is a technique for quantifying the different sources of error affecting IMU measurements.
-The `IMU` class features methods to fit a model to averaging times :math:`\tau` and Allan deviation estimates :math:`\sigma`.
+The :py:mod:`imutools.IMUBase` class features methods to fit a model to averaging times :math:`\tau` and Allan deviation estimates :math:`\sigma`.

 .. jupyter-execute::